noahkeogh/Predicting-Serious-Credit-Delinquency/README.md

 9. <b>NumberRealEstateLoansOrLines</b>: Number of mortgage and real estate loans including home equity lines of credit.
 This is represented as an integer value.
 10. <b>NumberOfTime60-89DaysPastDueNotWorse</b>: Number of times borrower has been 60-89 days past due but no worse in the last 2 years.
 This is represented as an integer value.
 11. <b>NumberOfDependents</b>: Number of dependents in family excluding themselves (spouse, children, etc.).
 This is represented as an integer value.

+## Project Files
+1. `data/` || includes the data downloaded from Kaggle.
+2. `presentation.pdf` || A presentation walking over the entire work of the project and the steps involved.
+3. `Part I - Proposal & Business Objectives.pdf` || summary of the project bjectives.
+4. `Part II - Data Exploration.pdf` || ummary of the data exploration performed.
+5. `Part III - Data Preparation & Modeling.pdf` || summary of the data wrangling and modeling.
+6. `Part IV - Model Optimization.pdf` || summary of how the models were optimized.